 Taking this into consideration, you want to ensure all of your remote workers are self-motivated and reliable.
 They need to excel at their job — not because someone told them to, but because they want to.

-Determining motivation can be difficult, especially when you don’t know that much about someone, but there are some additional traits you can look for.
+Motivating remote employees can be difficult, especially when you don’t know that much about someone, but there are some additional traits you can look for.